Jesse Hubbard and Angie Baxter: Rewrite and return

 Morgan returned as Angie on January 18, 2008, and Williams returned as Jesse on January 25.
 To start the storyline where Jesse is brought back, the writers thought up a plot where characters Greenlee Smythe and Quentin contract a weird woods-related disease that triggers asphyxiation.
 Angie, now an infectious-disease specialist, is paged to Pine Valley Hospital to consult on the case: "Quentin will turn out to be Angie and Jesse’s son, Frankie", said Julie Hanan Carruthers (the show's executive producer), and noted that Angie's adopted daughter, Cassandra, would also join the show.
-ABC consulted with Agnes Nixon (who is now retired) on how to resurrect Jesse, since he was shot to death in 1988: "We saw Angie sobbing on his chest, but I think the audience is invested enough in them as a couple that they will embrace our solution," Carruthers stated.
+ABC consulted with Agnes Nixon (retired at that time) on how to resurrect Jesse, since he was shot to death in 1988: "We saw Angie sobbing on his chest, but I think the audience is invested enough in them as a couple that they will embrace our solution," Carruthers stated.

 Carruthers further relayed that Angie would not at first know that Jesse is alive.
 "We’re going to play that out for a couple of weeks.
 Rightfully, it’ll be Tad, to whom Jesse has appeared in spirit form, who reunites them," she stated.
 "Angie and Jesse made an eternal imprint on viewers, and many fans will not believe he's alive," stated Brian Frons, president of ABC Daytime.

 When addressing his character's "return from the dead", Williams explained: "I’m the same character, but it’s a whole new experience.
 They had to figure out a way to bring him back to life.
 The word is that apparently he never died.
 He had to fake his death in order to secure the safety of his family."

 In the 1980s, soap operas were not as short as they are today on the inclusion of African American characters.
 "I think it has moved a thousand steps backwards," said Morgan.
 "It just amazes me that here we are in 2008 and we have so little representation on daytime.
 I don’t understand it and I think it’s shameful."

 Williams detailed that the lack of diversity is one of the reasons they were approached to return to the series: "I think All My Children kind of shot themselves in the foot by allowing the canvas to become so nondiversified.
 And they found themselves sort of chasing their tails trying to figure out how to fix it...
 They came up with the idea, 'Well, why not bring this core couple back that had such an appeal to such a broad audience?'"